Connecting to Miro's MCP Server

 Configuration steps

-- Open your AI tool's settings.
+- Open your MCP-compatible client's settings.

 - Navigate to the MCP configuration section.